DataMedSci/yagit/docs/source/gamma_index.rst

 To overcome disadvantages of DD and DTA, the gamma index was developed.
 Before calculating it, it is necessary to first determine the gamma function, which combines DD and DTA.
+In the case of the DTA component, only the distance is calculated without taking into account the condition of equal doses.

 .. math::
     \Gamma(\vec{r_r}, \vec{r_e}) =